Stephen W. Parsons: Career

 As screenwriter/producer and composer, his production company shot a pilot film for a television series based on the concepts of writer H.P.
 Lovecraft.
-The 45 min. pilot was released on DVD by Lurker Films in 2000 entitled Rough Magik (aka Dreams of Cthulhu).
+The 45 min. pilot was released on DVD by Lurker Films in 2000 entitled Rough Magik (a.k.a.
+Dreams of Cthulhu).
 His contribution to the Lovecraft Mythos is detailed in The Lurker in the Lobby, a reference volume for film and TV adaptations of H.P.
 Lovecraft.

 In 2011, as Stephen Parsons, he formed the band King Mob, which included Glen Matlock, Chris Spedding, Martin Chambers and rockabilly guitarist Sixteen.
 In 2012 they released the album Force 9 (produced by Parsons) on the SPV Steamhammer label.

 Also in 2012, as SWP, he began writing a series of articles for the online magazine Trebuchet, which offer a personal view of the history and development of counter culture.
 His specialist subjects include: Philip K. Dick, Charles Manson and H. P. Lovecraft.

 In 2013, he co-wrote and co-produced the Chris Spedding album Joyland for Cleopatra Records.
 Guest stars on the album included Bryan Ferry, Johnny Marr, Ian McShane and the late Andy Fraser.

 In the same year he developed a health food company dedicated to California style blending.
 The brand is now known as Huna Blends and was the subject of a feature in the November 2015 issue of Women's Health magazine.

 In late 2015, he reunited with Chris Spedding to perform Sharks songs as a tribute to Andy Fraser, who died earlier in the year.
 In 2017, Sharks released the new album Killers of the Deep (rated by Classic Rock magazine as one of the top 50 albums of the year so far).
 The new line up (including Paul Cook of the Sex Pistols) has so far toured the UK and Japan winning acclaim for their high energy and slightly chaotic stage shows.

 The 21st Century revival of Sharks has been filmed for over two years and Parsons is now editing the material into a feature documentary entitled One Last Thrill.